knative/serving/pkg/autoscaler/README.md

 ## Design Goals

-1. Scale quickly.
+1. **Make if fast**.
 Revisions should be able to scale from 0 to 1000 concurrent writers in 30 seconds or less.
-1. Make everything better.
+2. **Make it light**.
+Wherever possible the system should be able to figure out the right thing to do.
+3. **Make everything better**.
 Creating custom components is a short-term strategy to get something working now.
 The long-term strategy is to make the underlying components better so that custom code can be replaced with configuration.
 E.g. Autoscale should be replaced with the K8s Horizontal Pod Autoscaler and Custom Metrics.
-1. Fewer knobs.
-Wherever possible the system should be able to figure out the right thing to do.

 ## Implementation

+There is a proxy on in the Elafros Pods (`queue-proxy`) who is responsible enforcing request queue parameters, and reporting concurrent client metrics to the Autoscaler.
+If we can get rid of this and just use Envoy, that would be great (see Design Goal #3).
+The Elafros controller injects the identity of the Revision into the Pod queue proxy environment variables.
+When the queue proxy wakes up, it find the Autoscaler for the revision and establishes a websocket connection.
+Every 1 second, the queue proxy pushes a gob serialized struct with the currently observed number of concurrent clients.

+The Autoscaler is also given the identity of the Revision through environment variables.
+When it wakes up, it starts a websocket-enabled http server.
+Queue proxies start sending their metrics to the Autoscaler and it maintains a 60-second sliding window of data points.